grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 If the ingester hit the disk capacity, any attempt to append samples will fail.
 You should:

 1. Increase the disk size and restart the ingester.
-If the ingester is running in Kubernetes with a Persistent Volume, please refers to [Resizing Persistent Volumes using Kubernetes](#resizing-persistent-volumes-using-kubernetes).
+If the ingester is running in Kubernetes with a Persistent Volume, please refer to [Resizing Persistent Volumes using Kubernetes](#resizing-persistent-volumes-using-kubernetes).
 2. Investigate why the disk capacity has been hit

 - Was the disk just too small?